zyxue/zyxue.github.io/_drafts/2018-10-15-Gradient-boosting-vs-Adaboost.md

 boosting was invented to make boosting works with any differential loss function.
-It is called gradient boosting in the sense that when a new weak learner (e.g. tree) is added, it is trained to fit the negative gradient of the loss function, analogous to an update step in iterative numerical optimization.
+It is called gradient boosting in the sense that when a new weak learner (e.g. tree) is added, it is trained to fit the negative gradient of the loss function, analogous to an update step in gradient descent.

 **Reference**